Google Local Pack: A step-by-step guide to getting ranked

 NAP errors as a filter

-You can also correct mistakes right from the tool.
+You can also correct mistakes directly from the tool.

-To find these mistakes, you can check the table without filters to track how well your listings are performing across various directories.
-This table shows all the platforms where your business is listed, the directory type, listing status, and most importantly, any errors in your profiles.
-You can easily spot mistakes in the URL, address, phone number, or business name.
+If you check the table without filters, you’ll see how well your listings are performing across various directories.
+It shows all the platforms where your business is listed, the directory type, listing status, and most importantly, any errors in your profiles.
+The tool makes it easy to spot mistakes in the URL, address, phone number, or business name.

 Summing up